ox-it/dataox/userdocs/source/datasets/courses.rst

                     scheme, such as the Oxford version of the Researcher Development Framework, JACS, or whether the course develops quantitative or qualitative research skills.
-For more information, see :ref:`course-catagorizations` below.
+For more information, see :ref:`course-categorizations` below.
 =================== ==========================================================

-.. _course-catagorizations:
+.. _course-categorizations:

-Catagorizations
+Categorizations
 ---------------

 Courses are categorized — using dcterms:subject properties — in zero or more of